Terms of Service

 2.2.
 User Category.

 Free Subscriber.
-If you are a free subscriber for the Services, or are accessing the Services to use a Trial (as defined below), or are otherwise browsing, this Agreement is between HS and you, individually (“Free Subscriber”).
+If you are a free subscriber for the Services, or are accessing the Services to use a Trial (defined as use of the services in any non-standard, limited basis), or are otherwise browsing, this Agreement is between HS and you, individually (“Free Subscriber”).
 A Free Subscriber can have only one account with a free trial.
 Any account created after the first account will be charged based on the current HS rates, and such user can no longer utilize a free trial.
 Upon canceling the subscription, the Services will be terminated at the end of the billing cycle in which you canceled the subscription.
 If Free Subscriber has registered to use Service on a trial basis, then Individual Subscriber may use such Services only for noncommercial evaluation purposes during the applicable trial period.

 Enterprise Subscriber.
 If you are entering into this Agreement on behalf of an LLC, Corporation, or other legal entity or organization that has subscribed to the Services, and will or has authorized one or more Authorized Users (defined below) to use the Services, this Agreement is between HS and the aforementioned entity/organization (an “Enterprise Subscriber”).
 You represent that you have the authority to bind the Enterprise Subscriber to this Agreement.
 In this case, references to “you” in this Agreement shall mean the Enterprise Subscriber.
 If you do not have such authority, you must not accept this Agreement and may not use the Services.
 Enterprise Subscribers shall ensure that the total number of Authorized Users does not exceed the maximum number of seats authorized by and purchased from HS (each of which seats represents a unique (named) Authorized User).
 Authorized Users may not transfer (including by way of sublicense, lease, assignment or other transfer, including by operation of law) their seat, username or right to use the Services to any third party.
 In the event that the Enterprise Subscriber wishes to add additional Authorized Users, a change order request can be processed by the HS Account Manager.
 Every Authorized User will be provided with unique login credentials to be used only by that specified user, and any sharing of credentials will be considered a breach of contract.
 You, the Enterprise Subscriber, are solely responsible for the way your Authorized Users’ use the Service, and for ensuring that all of your Authorized Users comply with all of the terms and conditions of this Agreement.
 Any violation of the terms and/or conditions of this Agreement by an Authorized User shall be deemed to be a violation thereof by you.